- Why does the Council need my personal information?

 10. Does the Council share my personal information internally between services and if so why?

 Yes.
 The Council may share your information internally between services for a number of reasons.
 The most common are listed below.

 To provide you with services

-To ensure that the Council provides you with an efficient and effective service we will sometimes need to share your information between the teams that support the delivery of the service you are receiving or to arrange a response to your request.
+To ensure that the Council provides you with an efficient and effective service we will sometimes need to share your information between the teams that support the delivery of the service you are receiving, to arrange a response to your request, to determine if you are eligible for any Council schemes/grants that may benefit you/your household.
 The information we share and which teams we share your information with will vary depending on the services you receive.

 Further information on who we share information with for the delivery of specific services can be found in the service privacy notice.

 To create a single view and to keep your information accurate and up-to-date

 In order for the Council to provide you with efficient and effective services it is important that we co-ordinate what we do for you properly and have good record keeping in place.

 Your basic customer record consists of your name, address, date of birth, contact details, a brief summary of your contact with the Council, an indicator of the services used, and a unique customer reference number.
 Where possible this information is linked and shared across Council services to ensure that our records about you are kept accurate and up-to-date.
 By sharing this information it makes it easier for you to do business with the Council, for example if you move house or update your phone number you can tell us once and this information will be shared with other relevant services on your behalf where possible.